-(d) All Other Option Awards: Number of Securities Underlying Options
+(e) All Other Option Awards: Number of Securities Underlying Options

-The numbers shown report the number of stock options granted to the Named Executive Officers in fiscal year 2013 under the 2010 Equity Incentive Plan.
+The numbers shown report the number of stock options granted to the Named Executive Officers in fiscal year 2014 under the 2010 Equity Incentive Plan.
 These stock options vest and become exercisable in four equal annual installments beginning one year from the date of grant.
-For more information about long-term incentive grant practices, see page 39.
+For more information about long-term incentive grant practices, see page 38.

 Under the 2010 Equity Incentive Plan, the Compensation Committee may grant different types of equity, including stock options, stock appreciation rights, unrestricted shares, restricted shares, restricted stock units and performance share units.
-In fiscal year 2013, the Named Executive Officers were granted stock options and performance share units.
+In fiscal year 2014, the Named Executive Officers were granted stock options, restricted stock units and performance share units.

-(e) Exercise or Base Price of Option Awards
+(f) Exercise or Base Price of Option Awards

-The exercise price of the stock options granted in fiscal year 2013 of \$53.82 was the fair market value at the closing price of Common Stock on the grant date, March 4, 2013.
+The exercise price of the stock options granted in fiscal year 2014 of \$61.21 was the fair market value at the closing price of Common Stock on the grant date, March 3, 2014.

-(f) Grant Date Fair Value of Stock and Option Awards
+(g) Grant Date Fair Value of Stock and Option Awards

-The grant date fair value of the stock options and performance share units is calculated in accordance with ASC 718.
+The grant date fair value of the performance share units, stock options and restricted stock units is calculated in accordance with ASC 718.

-The value for performance share units is calculated by multiplying the number of performance share units granted by the closing price of Common Stock on February 27, 2013, the date of grant, which was \$53.90.
+The reported value for performance share units was calculated by multiplying the number of performance share units granted by the closing price of Common Stock on March 3, 2014, the date of grant, which was \$61.21.
 This is not the value received.
-The value the Named Executive Officers may receive will depend on whether the performance criteria are met and the market price of Nordstrom stock at the end of the performance cycle.
+The value the Named Executive Officers may receive will depend on whether the performance criteria is met and the market price of Nordstrom stock at the end of the performance cycle.

-The value for stock options is calculated by multiplying the number of options awarded by the fair value of an option for the fiscal year 2013 grant, which was \$14.12.
-The Named Executive Officers will only realize value from the stock options if Nordstrom stock price increases above the grant price of \$53.82.
-The value received by the Named Executive Officers will be the difference between the stock price at a future date when the stock options are exercised, and the grant price of \$53.82.
+The reported value for stock options was calculated by multiplying the number of options awarded by the fair value of an option for the fiscal year 2014 grant, which was \$15.98.
+The Named Executive Officers will only realize value from the stock options if the market price of Nordstrom shares is higher than the grant price of \$61.21 at the time of exercise.
+The actual value received by the Named Executive Officers will be the difference between the stock price at that future exercise date and the grant price of \$61.21.